What to expect at ACAT

 * issues with utility services

 There is generally a $25,000 limit on civil dispute applications although there are provisions for some exceptions.
-In the case of Residential Tenancy disputes the limit is $25,000 and up to $50,000 with the consent of the parties.
+In the case of Residential Tenancy disputes the limit is $25,000, although there are provisions for some exceptions.

 What if my first language is not English?